azureuse7/public_code/07-AKS/27-Assigning Pods to Nodes/main.md

     disktype: ssd # now pod should be deployed on ssd nod that we created earlier

 ```
+- now pod should be deployed on ssd nod that we created earlier
 # Affinity and anti-affinity
 The affinity/anti-affinity language is more expressive. nodeSelector only selects nodes with all the specified labels.
 Affinity/anti-affinity gives you more control over the selection logic.